 Local extension through the gastric wall to the perigastric tissues, omenta, pancreas, colon, or liver.

-Lymphatic drainage through numerous pathways leads to multiple nodal group involvement (e.g., intra-abdominal, supraclavicular) or seeding of peritoneal surfaces with metastatic nodules ...
+Lymphatic drainage through numerous pathways leads to multiple nodal group involvement (e.g., intra-abdominal, supraclavicular) or seeding of peritoneal surfaces with metastatic nodules occurring on ...